-Back in April 2024, we spent some time across Tokyo, Kyoto, and Niseko and wanted to pull together a list of the places, meals, and experiences we genuinely loved.
-No overthinking, just the spots we’d happily recommend to friends planning a trip.
+Back in April 2024, we spent some time in Japan visiting Tokyo, Kyoto, and Niseko.
+It was the trip of a lifetime, so I wanted to share a list of the places, meals, and experiences we genuinely loved and would recommend to friends.

 Tokyo